-This decision is written based on the Application for Dispute Resolution, evidence, and submissions provided by the landlord on December 23, 2021.
+This decision is written based on the Application for Dispute Resolution, evidence, and submissions provided by the landlord on January 12, 2022.

-The landlord submitted a signed Proof of Service Notice of Direct Request Proceeding form which declares that on December 30, 2021, the landlord sent the tenant the Notice of Dispute Resolution Proceeding - Direct Request by registered mail to the rental unit.
-The landlord provided a copy of the Canada Post Customer Receipt containing the tracking number to confirm they served the tenant.
+The landlord submitted a witnessed Proof of Service Notice of Direct Request Proceeding form which declares that on January 13, 2022, the landlord personally served the tenant the Notice of Dispute Resolution Proceeding - Direct Request.

-Based on the written submissions and evidence of the landlord and in accordance with sections 89(1) and 90 of the Act, I find that the Direct Request Proceeding documents were served on December 30, 2021 and are deemed to have been received by the tenant on January 4, 2021, the fifth day after they were mailed.
+Based on the written submissions and evidence of the landlord and in accordance with section 89(1) of the Act, I find that the Direct Request Proceeding documents were served to the tenant on January 13, 2022.